LibrariesHacked/librarieshacked-web-content/tutorials/httpsgrading.md

 ## What is HTTPS and why is it important?

 Imagine you are in public place and need to talk with an individual.
-You haven't met them before but it's important only they receive the information.
+You haven't met them before but it's important that only they receive the information.
 You need to:

 - be sure that they are the right person.
 - agree some kind of code to make sure others standing between you can't eavesdrop.

-Perhaps in a real world scenario you would ask for their passport, which includes a name and a certificate of authenticity from the issuing nation.
-On meeting them you shake hands, and in a secret masonic handshake silently agree a code to talk in.
-This ensures that the annoying man who happens to be standing in the middle of the two of you can't understand what's going on.
+Perhaps in a real world scenario you would know them by some ID.
+You may then shake hands, and in a secret masonic handshake, silently agree a code to talk in.
+This ensures that the annoying man standing in the middle of the two of you can't understand what's going on.

-Information Technology uses lots of real-world terminology to describe technological processes, and the above process is played out whenever you visit a website in your browsers preceded with the HTTPS (**https://**) protocol.
+Information Technology uses lots of real-world terminology to describe technological processes.
+The above process is played out whenever you visit a website preceded with the HTTPS (**https://**) protocol.

 - SSL certificate: SSL Certificates are small data files that digitally bind a cryptographic key to an organization’s details.
 [GlobalSign - SSL Information Center](https://www.globalsign.com/en/ssl-information-center/what-is-an-ssl-certificate/)
 - Handshake: During this handshake, the client and server agree on various parameters used to establish the connection's security: The client sends the server the client's SSL version number, cipher settings, session-specific data, and other information that the server needs to communicate with the client using SSL.
 [Wikipedia: Transport Level Security](https://en.wikipedia.org/wiki/Transport_Layer_Security)